acedge123/api-docs-template/README.md

   calculation.
 - __Multiple choices.__ Question with predefined expected answers options.
 Answer can be any text.
 Multiple answers selection allowed.
 Each answer option has associated value.
-Can be used in scoring model for X-axis, Y-axis score calculation but not in recommendations rules and in scoring models formulas.
+Can be used in scoring model for X-axis, Y-axis score calculation but not in recommendations rules and not in scoring models formulas.
 - __Slider.__ Question with predefined range of possible values.
 Answer is a value.
 Can be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score calculation.